widdix/aws-cf-templates/docs/index.md

 ## VPC dependency (required)

 Many templates depend on a VPC stack.
-This is usually a required dependency.
+The VPC is a required dependency.

 ![VPC dependency](./img/example-vpc.png)